Individual grants

 No. Continued Education Allowance (for boarding school) is paid up to a maximum value with parents being expected to pay a minimum of 10% of the fees plus any excess.
 However, the Trustees may consider an application for other specific education related costs not covered by CEA.

 Serving parents are generally able to anticipate the effect of their leaving the service on the education of their children and thus make arrangements for the continuation of their education.
 The Trust does appreciate however that at times this is not possible, particularly when unforeseen circumstances cause an end to a service career, and also when children are in an important / exam year when their parent leaves.
-In these situations, the Trustees may consider an application for short term support up to the original CEA element.
+In these situations, the Trustees may consider an application for short term support up to the original CEA element but will look most favourably on applications that are done in plenty of time and not at the last minutes as a terms notice may need to be given if a grant application is not successful.

 If you’re not sure about CEA rules you should refer to JSP 752.
 PACCC casework will be required for anything not adhering to policy.